flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/autoland.md

 ### Airport Requirements

 !!! info "Airport Requirement Misunderstandings"
     Performing an Autoland is permissible for CAT II/CAT III runways when low visibility procedures (LVP) are not enforced and this may even extend to CAT I runways.
-However, it is important to note that  low visibility operations (LVO) CAT III **requires** the use of Autoland.
+However, low visibility operations (LVO) CAT III **requires** the use of Autoland.

-    All of the above may also be subject to local procedures and authorities.
+    Autolands can also be subject to local procedures and authorities.

 Below is a list of considerations before using of Autoland:

 - CAT III - LVP Enforced
-- CAT II/CAT III - LVP Not Enforced
 - Operators have a list of runways that are authorized to use Autoland
     - List should cross checked with AFM/FCOM limitations and any precautions when performing an Autoland on CAT I runways
+- CAT II/CAT III - LVP Not Enforced

+!!! danger "Low Visibility Operations Not Enforced"
+    If the flight crew opts to perform an Autoland on a CAT II/CAT III capable runway when LVO is not enforced (checked with ATIS or ATC) the runway **must be considered a CAT I runway**.
+Crews should be alert to ILS beam / signal contamination since the LOC/GS signal strength may not be guaranteed.

 CAT I runway considerations before using Autoland: